Best Grammarly Alternatives for Business Writing After the Superhuman Rebrand (2026)

 What is the best free alternative to Grammarly?

 LanguageTool offers the most capable free tier, with grammar, style, and clarity checks in 30+ languages.
+DeepL Write is also free for shorter texts and is the strongest free option for non-native English speakers who want naturalness rather than just correctness.

 Can I use multiple writing tools together?